 Our Grant and Sponsorship Programs: Supporting Community Efforts

-Each year, Blue Cross Blue Shield of Illinois (BCBSIL) supports communities throughout our state with grants and sponsorships.
-We are proud of our community investments and value the very important work that organizations are doing to keep Illinoisans healthy.
+Each year, Blue Cross and Blue Shield of Illinois (BCBSIL) supports communities across our state through its grants and sponsorships.
+We are proud that our community investments support the valuable work of many community-based organizations that contribute to a healthier Illinois.

 BCBSIL Grants: Two Funding Streams

-In Illinois, grants are awarded to direct service health and human service organizations with 501(c)3 status.
-Funding is dispersed through two separate funding streams: Community Partners Grant and Healthy Kids Healthy Families Grant.
-Grants in these areas are for 1 year only.
-Organizations may apply through either funding stream (but not both).
-Funding is competitive; therefore, organizations should assess alignment with each streams’ funding priorities.
+In Illinois, grants are awarded to health and human service organizations with 501(c)(3) status.
+Funding is distributed through two separate funding steams: Healthy Kids, Healthy Families grants and Community Partners grants.
+Grants are for 1 year only.
+Organizations may apply through either funding stream, but not both.
+Funding is competitive, so organizations should assess alignment with each streams’ funding priorities.

-For questions about grants or sponsorships, please contact Kathleen Cangemi.
+For questions about grants please contact Kathleen Cangemi.